Job Title: Housing Specialist (Candidate Pool)

 HOW TO APPLY:

-Apply online at www.dhcmi.org.
-Go to careers and select Housing Specialist by clicking the Job Tile, or select the Apply button beneath the Position Description
+Apply online at WWW.DHCMI.ORG.
+Goto careers and select Housing Specialist by clicking the Job Title, or select the Apply button beneath the Position Description.

 The Detroit Housing Commission